Faitholo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This pointer contains pointers, arrays and strings
+This project contains pointers, arrays and strings